Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Introduction

 \subsection{Approach}

 Our method makes use of Jacobians with two independent $\Q$-rational $p$-torsion points, so we also make (implicit) use of isogenies.
 However, instead of bounding the Mordell-Weil rank, we construct locally soluble torsors and show directly that they have no rational points.
 Since our method does not require knowledge of $L$-functions nor any information related to the rank of $A(\Q)$, it is more widely applicable.
 Our technique is similar in spirit to that of Cassels in \cite{cassels} who used the Cassels-Tate pairing to show that the $3$-part of the Tate-Shafarevich group of elliptic curves can be arbitrarily large.
-Our approach is more direct, but it would be interesting to try to interpret our proof in terms of an appropriate Cassels-Tate pairing.
+However, our approach is more direct.
+In the appendix by Tom Fisher, an alternative interpretation of our proof is given in terms of an appropriate Cassels-Tate pairing.

 We construct our torsors purely geometrically, as $\mu_p$-covers.
 In fact, we avoid the use of Galois cohomology in this paper, as a way of emphasizing the geometry.
 Experts will see that the proof can be interpreted cohomologically using standard descent techniques \cite{schaefer:sel, prolegom}, but the geometric point of view is the most direct way to understand the construction and will perhaps be more accessible to those less familiar with Selmer groups (though we do assume familiarity with the basics of abelian varieties).
-We suspect that there is a Cassels-Tate-like pairing defined directly on the space of $\mu_p$-covers whose non-triviality ``explains'' the existence of non-trivial elements in $\Sha(A)[p]$ in our examples.